 - Once cold, wrap the sponges in baking paper and cling film and chill in the fridge for a couple of hours.
 This is to firm them up slightly, which will make them easier to cut and shape.

 - Weigh the almonds into a large bowl and sift in the icing sugar, stirring to fully combine.

 - Add the almond extract and egg white and stir with a flat knife or firm wooden/silicone spoon to bring together until the mixture forms a dough.

 - Knead the dough until smooth.
 Form into a ball and wrap in cling film until ready to use.

 - Carefully trim the edges of each sponge and then cut each oblong in half lengthways as evenly as you can.
 Measure each piece alongside the others and trim slightly to even up as necessary, so that each strip is as uniform as possible.
-(You get to eat the trimmings!)

 - Heat the apricot jam in a small saucepan over a low heat, or microwave on medium until warm and liquid.

 - Use a pastry brush to coat the inside sides of the sponge lengthways, piece by piece, sticking together in a chequer-board pattern (pink and cream next to each other on the bottom layer, followed by white and pink (opposite sides) on a second layer).

 - Roll out the marzipan onto some baking paper (using a dusting of icing sugar to prevent it sticking), to make a large oblong that will wrap around the whole of the cake (measure to check).